 There are useful cubbyholes dotted around the XV, along with a glovebox and door bins generous enough in size to hold large bottles with ease.
 Following the switch to an electronic handbrake, designers have been able to use the extra space to put the central cup-holders next to each other.

-On paper, the 385-litre boot of the XV looks disappointing next to some SUV rivals; the Skoda Kodiaq offers an extra 135 litres by comparison.
+On paper, the 385-litre boot of non-hybrid XV models looks disappointing next to some SUV rivals’; the Skoda Kodiaq offers an extra 135 litres by comparison.
 However, it is a practical shape, and the large hatchback and low loading lip serve to make the space it has as useful as possible, with 1,270 litres available when the rear seats are folded.